 The Jackass Narcissist.

-On their way out the door, the narcissist will unload all the blame for the demise of the relationship on you, along with every shitty quality they possess, and extract and take with them your high qualities.
-We have put together the narcissist infogram to make you conscious about narcissism.
+The narcissist will unload all the blame for the demise of the relationship on you.
+They do this on their way out the door.
+Along with every shitty quality they possess, they will extract and take with them your high qualities.
+We have put together the narcissist infogram to make you conscious of narcissism.

-Narcissism may leave you with a horrible sense of yourself, and the idea they are off to live happily ever after with someone else.
+Narcissism leaves you with a horrible sense of yourself.
+You think they are off to live happily ever after with someone else.

 Not happening, anything without solid roots won’t last forever.

-As you heal, you will begin to see that your mirage of Prince charming is a real life jackass who shit on you for too long, and you will use their shit to grow back the excellent qualities you’ve always had deeply rooted in your soul.
+As you heal, you will begin to see that your mirage of Prince charming is a real life jackass.
+They have shit on you for too long.
+You will use their shit to grow back the excellent qualities you’ve always had deeply rooted in your soul.

 They will always be a jackass!